RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 ###############################################################

-Once OpenMM_Modeller has finished setting up the system we need to do some basic classical simulations to make sure the system is stable before attemping future QM/MM geometry optimizations or QM/MM MD system.
+Once OpenMM_Modeller has finished setting up the system we need to do some basic classical simulations to make sure the system is stable before attemping future QM/MM geometry optimizations or QM/MM MD.
 While OpenMM_Modeller returns a valid OpenMMTheory ASH object that could be used as input in the next steps, it is often more convenient to separate the OpenMM_Modeller setup in one script and simulations in another script.
-It is also required in this case because we need to be able define bond-constraints in OpenMMTheory.
+It is also required in this case because we need to be able define bond-constraints for the metal ion in the OpenMMTheory definition.

-To create an OpenMMTheory object in a new script from the OpenMM_Modeller setup we canread in a list of forcefield XML files that were used in the original setup together with the PDB-file:
+To create an OpenMMTheory object in a new script from the OpenMM_Modeller setup we can read in a list of forcefield XML files that were used in the original setup together with the PDB-file:

 .. code-block:: python